SESYNC-ci/sesync-ci.github.io/_posts/2017-12-19-resources-available.md

 - shell
 ---

 SESYNC has an extensive set of computing resources and expertiese available for researchers.
-Download a [high-level overview] of all services and support SESYNC offers for general information, or scan the table below for quick references. **Direct all questions to {{ site.email }}.**
+Download a [high-level overview] of all services and support SESYNC offers for general information, or scan the tables below for a quick reference. **Direct all questions to {{ site.email }}.**

 | Resource | URL |
 |--|--|